lhartley870/the-night-garden/TESTING.md

 The site was created using the Chrome browser and Chrome DevTools and was fully tested in that environment as it was being developed.
 The site was then further tested after deployment on all of the above devices and browsers.

 ### Manual Tests

+The manual testing results can be found [here](readme-documents/manual-testing/manual-tests.pdf).
+They largely detail manual testing of the user stories.
+A few test items not directly related to a particular user story are also detailed at the end of the document.

 ## Contrast Checker Testing